DPotoyan/Chem324/content/Lec3-0.md

-## Schrdoinger Equation (time dependent)
+## Schrödinger Equation (time dependent)

 <img src="images/SE_4.jpg" style="zoom:28%;" />

 - The correct equation of motion that works for microscopic particles and explains all the experiments was originally proposed by Erwin Schrödinger.
-Below we write the time dependent Schrodinger equation in 1D.
-Schrodinger equation, is also known as a wave equation because it describes motion of wave functions in space and time.
+Below we write the time dependent Schrödinger equation in 1D.
+Schrödinger equation, is also known as a wave equation because it describes motion of wave functions in space and time.

    $$i\hbar \frac{\partial \psi(x,t)}{\partial t} =\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x,t)$$

 - Left hand side describes change of wave function with time.
 The presence of an imaginary uni tells us that solutions of this equation are generally complex functions.
 - Right hand side descirbes spatial varation of wave function.
-We will soon discover that  inside square bracekts we have operators of kinetic and potential energies: an analog of kinetic and potential energies in classical mechancis.
+We will soon discover that  inside square bracekts we have operators of kinetic and potential energies: an analog of kinetic and potential energies in classical mechanics.

 ## From classical to quantum wave equation

-- In 1925/1926 Erwin Schrodinger, who was an expert on waves, attempted to derive new equation of motion that could unify weird quantum facts of  energy quantization and wave-particle duality under one sound theoretical roof!
+- In 1925/1926 Erwin Schrödinger, who was an expert on waves, attempted to derive new equation of motion that could unify weird quantum facts of  energy quantization and wave-particle duality under one sound theoretical roof!
 He (correctly) guessed that the equation of motion for quantum mechanics should be a wave equation.

-- This was the only wave equation known at that time so Schordinger started his reasoning from here.
+- This was the only wave equation known at that time so Schrödinger started his reasoning from here.

   $$\frac{\partial^2 \Psi(x,t)}{\partial x^2}=\frac{1}{v^2}\frac{\partial^2 \Psi(x,t)}{\partial t^2}$$